idris-lang/Idris-dev/docs/parserLibrary/whitespace.rst

 example, we might want to implement function application expressed by juxtaposition as in Haskell and Idris like this: ``f x``.

-Also, I'm not sure if it would be problem for error messages and so on if some text does not have corresponding tokens.

 So, on this page, we will add a token for whitespace and comments.
+We will then consider two ways to process this:

+- Filter all whitespace tokens from the lexer results before passing to the parser.
+- Process the whitespace tokens in the parser.

 Whitespace and Comments in Lexer
 --------------------------------